andberry/nextjs-starter/README.md

 ### Requirements

 `node` version >= 24
-.nvmrc file is provided

-If you have `nvm` installed, it will automatically switch (or ask to install) the right node version when changing to the project folder with your terminal.
+`.nvmrc` file is provided: if you have `nvm` installed, it will automatically switch (or ask to install) the right node version when changing to the project folder with your terminal.

 ### Install